szanuj/blank-new-tab/README.md

 - Colors as in the built-in Edge Settings pages
 - Default Edge New tab icon and page title
 - Localized page title ([see available languages](TRANSLATIONS))
+- Works in InPrivate/Incognito (see note below)

 ## 📝 Notes

-- Edge disables Blank New Tab on install.
-Enable it in the Manage Extensions page (edge://extensions).
+- Edge may disable Blank New Tab on install.
+Enable it in Manage Extensions page (edge://extensions).
+- InPrivate/Incognito works after ticking "Allow in InPrivate/Incognito" in Extension Details.
+Chrome docs explicitly state that extensions can't override InPrivate/Incognito New tab page, so it's uncertain if this keeps working forever.
+- New tab page title displays in browser's UI language ([see available languages](TRANSLATIONS)).
+Edge Add-ons listing states there's only 1 available language because extension's description is only in English.
 - To install in a different Chromium-based browser:
   - Download the contents of this repo.
   - Enable Developer mode in your browser's Manage Extensions page.
   - Select "Load unpacked" and choose the `src` folder.
 - New tab icon comes from Microsoft [Fluent UI System Icons](https://github.com/microsoft/fluentui-system-icons) (MIT license).
-- InPrivate/Incognito works after ticking the Allow checkbox in Extension Details.
-Chrome docs explicitly state that extensions can't override the InPrivate/Incognito New tab page though, so it's uncertain if this keeps working forever.
-- New tab page title displays in browser's UI language ([see available languages](TRANSLATIONS)).
-Edge Add-ons listing states there's only 1 available language because the extension's description is only in English.